nony912/ransomware-for-windows/README.md

-3.the server must be active for the client to conect to it
+3.the server must be active for the client to connect to it